breakingflower/door2door_mi_challenge/README.md

 # MI Challenge

 This repository describes my implementation of the coding challenge after a first interview at Door2door Berlin.
 The project should be received via email in a zip container, or cloned from github [here](https://github.com/fl0r1s/door2door_mi_challenge).
 Additionally, the project can be built as a docker image.

 ## Structure

-The project contains an `visualiser` and a `simulator` directory.
-The `simulator` directory is a clone of the simulator directory in the [github page](https://github.com/door2door-io/mi-code-challenge), with some changes as highlighted in the *Edits in simulator* paragraph.
+The project contains `visualiser`, `simulator`, `webapp` and `utilities` modules.

+The `simulator` module is a clone of the simulator directory in the [github page](https://github.com/door2door-io/mi-code-challenge), with some changes as highlighted in the *Edits in simulator* paragraph.
+The `visualiser` module is used to generate locally-stored visualisations, and the `webapp` module shows the results in a web interface made in Flask.
+A utilities module is used to read the static data files.

 ## Edits in simulator

 - `Simulator.path_to_stops` is set to `simulator/berlin_stops.geojson`.
 It would be better to not hardcode this, for example by using an environment variable.
-- Added `simulator/__init__.py` to load the simulator as a module in the app directory.
+- Added `simulator/__init__.py` to allow loading of the simulator as a module.
 - `simulator/requirements.txt` updated to match `pandas==1.0.1` due to import errors on version 1.1.2
+- Return type of simulator is not jsonified, e.g. `get_random_points` returns a geodataframe.

 ## Mindmap